Copernican heliocentrism: 17th Century

-Modern views
+Modern

 In 1610 Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the Sun in Earth's sky (first image).
 This proved that it orbits the Sun and not Earth, as predicted by Copernicus's heliocentric model and disproved the then conventional geocentric model (second image).

-Substantially correct

 From a modern point of view, the Copernican model has a number of advantages.
 Copernicus gave a clear account of the cause of the seasons: that the Earth's axis is not perpendicular to the plane of its orbit.
-In addition, Copernicus's theory provided a strikingly simple explanation for the apparent retrograde motions of the planets—namely as parallactic displacements resulting from the Earth's motion around the Sun—an important consideration in Johannes Kepler's conviction that the theory was substantially correct.
+In addition, Copernicus's theory provided a simpler explanation for the apparent retrograde motions of the planets—namely as parallactic displacements resulting from the Earth's motion around the Sun—an important consideration in Johannes Kepler's conviction that the theory was substantially correct.
 In the heliocentric model the planets' apparent retrograde motions' occurring at opposition to the Sun are a natural consequence of their heliocentric orbits.
 In the geocentric model, however, these are explained by the ad hoc use of epicycles, whose revolutions are mysteriously tied to that of the Sun.

-Modern historiography

-Whether Copernicus's propositions were "revolutionary" or "conservative" has been a topic of debate in the historiography of science.
-In his book The Sleepwalkers: A History of Man's Changing Vision of the Universe (1959), Arthur Koestler attempted to deconstruct the Copernican "revolution" by portraying Copernicus as a coward who was reluctant to publish his work due to a crippling fear of ridicule.
-Thomas Kuhn argued that Copernicus only transferred "some properties to the Sun's many astronomical functions previously attributed to the earth."
-Historians have since argued that Kuhn underestimated what was "revolutionary" about Copernicus's work, and emphasized the difficulty Copernicus would have had in putting forward a new astronomical theory relying alone on simplicity in geometry, given that he had no experimental evidence.
+In the 20th century, Thomas Kuhn popularized the idea of a "Copernican Revolution" as well as the idea that Copernicus' model was the first example of a paradigm shift in human knowledge.
+Whether Copernicus's propositions were "revolutionary" or "conservative" has been an ongoing topic of debate in the history of science.
+In The Origins of Modern Science, Herbert Butterfield says that Copernicus' model was "irrelevant to the present day".
+In his book The Sleepwalkers: A History of Man's Changing Vision of the Universe (1959), Arthur Koestler denies that Copernicus' system is a "discovery" and instead calls it "a last attempt to patch up an out-dated machinery."
+Even Kuhn acknowledged that Copernicus only transferred "some properties to the Sun's many astronomical functions previously attributed to the earth."
+Otto Neugebauer writes that "Copernican solar theory is definitely a step in the wrong direction."
+Finally, the science historian David Wootton denies that Copernicus was a catalyst of the later intellectual revolution that transformed astronomy into the first modern science.